 The first fat transfer surgery dates back to1893 when Gustav Neuber, a German plastic surgeon transferred fat to the eye region from the arm to correct scars that were formed from bone infection (osteomyelitis).

-Despite a long clinical use history and the evolution of fat grafting methods, no consensus exists on the best method and longevity of results, however, the principles of fat reimplantation are formed on optimum recipient-site vascularity for enhanced fat survival.
+Despite a long clinical use history and the evolution of fat grafts method, no consensus exists on the best method and longevity of results, however, the principles of fat grafts are formed on optimum recipient-site vascularity for enhanced fat survival.

 The doctor harvests fat from one area of your body, washes and purifies it and then reinjects it carefully with specially made needles into the areas needing augmentation.
 It might be necessary to have the procedure repeated a few times to achieve your desired result.
 Fat transfer is basically explained in a 3-stage process: